 Talking to Dr. Cooper after class about niche ecology, you become fascinated by the idea of similar species having morphological differences to allow them to co-occur in different areas.
 You decide to see if there are any morphological differences between penguin species on Antarctic islands.
 You decide to examine populations of thee congeneric penguins that are regionally sympatric: Adelie Penguin Pygoscelis adeliae, Chinstrap Penguin P. antarcticus, and Gentoo Penguin P. [papua] ellsworthi.
 You anticipate that there will be differences in bill length among species, but you also know that there is intraspecific competition within species because you did not fall asleep in your evolution class and know that this may also have an effect on bill lengths.
 In your conclusion, be sure to state which groups are (or are not) different.

 Mosquitoes kill more people than any other animal every year.
 One of the ways in which humans die from mosquitoes is by infecting them with malaria.
 While malaria has been largely eradicated in North America, it still persists in the Caribbean, Central America, and South America.
+You are curious if mortality rates have been consistent between years within the Americas, or if there have been any “outbreak” years.

 Load the malaria dataset below, and: